 \begin{itemize} \item $[A]$ 6 Gyr ($z=1$): The polar ring begins to form \item $[B]$ 8 Gyr ($z=0.6$): Massive subahalo interaction \item $[C]$ 10 Gyr ($z=0.3$): Polar ring becomes a warp \item $[D]$ 13 Gyr ($z=0.06$): A stable warp is present \end{itemize}

 Fig.~\ref{fig:tempest_time_plots} shows the evolution of this system in terms of ring-averaged inclination, ring-averaged radial velocity, star formation rate, and subhalo merger/interaction history.
 The ring-averaged inclinations show the average tilt of the gas with respect to the disk plane.
 Non-zero values correspond to some degree of misalignment or warping.
 The polar ring initially forms at $t\sim6$ Gyr [A].
-This feature originates following the merger event with a $\sim10^{10}$ M$_{\odot}$ subhalo.
+This feature originates following a 14:1 merger event with a $\sim10^{10}$ M$_{\odot}$ subhalo.
 Between $t\sim6$ Gyr and $t\sim10$ Gyr, this polar ring remains a distinct subcomponent of the galaxy, indicated by the sharp transition in the inclination plot.
 At $t\sim$10 Gyr [C], this transition becomes more continuous, indicating the polar ring has become a warp.
 The radial velocities show distinct spatial and temporal variance within the polar ring, warp, and inner disk.
 Both the spatial and temporal scales of the radial velocity structure in the outer warped disk and polar disk are larger than in the inner disk.
 The warped disk is biased towards inward radial motion, implying it is feeding the inner disk.
-The star formation rate for this system transitions from bursty to more stable rates\footnote{We distinguish `bursty' and `stable' SFRs largely qualitatively; however, there is a distinct change in mean SFR and its temporal variation for both Tempest and Blizzard.
+The star formation rate for this system transitions from bursty to more stable rates at t$\sim7$ Gyr.\footnote{We distinguish `bursty' and `stable' SFRs largely qualitatively; however, there is a distinct change in mean SFR and its temporal variation for both Tempest and Blizzard.
 Tempest goes from SFRs of $5.4\pm2.1$ M$_{\odot}$ yr$^{-1}$ to $1.5\pm0.2$ M$_{\odot}$ yr$^{-1}$ in the Gyr before and after this transition, respectively.
-Similarly, Blizzard goes from SFRs of $9.6\pm7.9$ M$_{\odot}$ yr$^{-1}$ to $1.2\pm0.4~\rm{M}_{\odot}~\rm{yr}^{-1}$.} The upticks in SFR at $t\sim10$ Gyr and $t\sim13$ Gyr are likely due to subhalo interactions.
-The projections on the right show the density of the gas at various times along the same line of sight.
+Similarly, Blizzard goes from SFRs of $9.6\pm7.9$ M$_{\odot}$ yr$^{-1}$ to $1.2\pm0.4~\rm{M}_{\odot}~\rm{yr}^{-1}$.} The projections on the right show the density of the gas at various times along the same line of sight.
 Importantly, at $t=9.7$ Gyr, a small warp in the inner disk can be seen, which the polar ring aligns with by $z=0$.